pbeaucage/AFL-hardware/LoaderV2Docs/InRobotModule.md

 >i **Note**
 >i If you are using a machined PTFE catch, use great caution to avoid over-torquing the PTFE threads.
 It would be prudent to use some [thread locker compound]{Qty: some} on these connections.

-* Using two [#8-32 screws, 2" long](Parts.yaml#832Screw2inSS){Qty: 2}, two [#8-32 nuts](832NutSS){Qty: 2}, and the 3D printed [AFL catch nut]{Qty: 1}, install the catch in the frame.
+* Using two [#6-32 screws, 2" long](Parts.yaml#832Screw2inSS){Qty: 2}, two [#6-32 nuts](832NutSS){Qty: 2}, and the 3D printed [AFL catch nut]{Qty: 1}, install the catch in the frame.
+If using a rev. E or later frame (you are), drop the nuts into the holes in the frame and thread the bolts in.
+Ensure the nut falls fully; you may need to tap it in place.
+Place a [catch nut] on the outside of the catch and run the screws through the catch nut, through the catch, and into the captive nut.
+Tighten until snug.
 Route the tubing out the right or left side of the catch frame at the rear.
 * Now, place the [AFL piston] with its [piston o-ring](Parts.yaml#PistonORing){Qty: 1} into the catch, and lower the catch arm.
-* Pre-thread a [1/4"-20 nut](Parts.yaml#1420NutSS){Qty: 1} and a [1/4" washer](Parts.yaml#14WasherSS){Qty: 1} onto a a [1/4"-20 socket head cap screw, 2" long](Parts.yaml#1420Screw2inSS){Qty: 1}, in the sequence bolt head > nut > washer > threaded end.
+* Pre-thread  a [1/4" washer](Parts.yaml#14WasherSS){Qty: 1} onto a a [1/4"-20 socket head cap screw, 1 1/4" long](Parts.yaml#1420Screw2inSS){Qty: 1}, in the sequence bolt head > washer > threaded end.
+You can use a longer bolt if you prefer, just add a [1/4"-20 nut]{Qty: 1} between the head and washer.
 * On the arm bottom, loosely hold a [1/4"-20 nut](Parts.yaml#1420NutSS){Qty: 1} and a [1/4" washer](Parts.yaml#14WasherSS){Qty: 1}, and run the bolt through the arm and thread into the nut.
-The sequence on the bolt should now be bolt head > nut > washer > arm > washer > nut.
+Leave loose enough for the bolt to freely rotate in the arm.
+The sequence on the bolt should now be bolt head > (opt. nut) > washer > arm > washer > nut.
 * Gently thread the bolt into the top, 1/4"-20 threads on the piston.
-See note above regarding PTFE threads.
-The bolt should bottom out in the hole.
+It may be helpful to manually lift the arm slightly to get it in place.
+The bolt should bottom out in the hole and you should tighten the bolt to the piston (See note above regarding PTFE threads!) such that the bolt and piston spin as one assembly.
 If space permits (depends on the nuts you use), you might find it useful to use a nut against the piston head to prevent rotation.
-* Set the piston height by rotating the nuts above/below the catch arm.
+* If you used a longer bolt: Set the piston height by rotating the nuts above/below the catch arm.
 You want the piston to be as deep as possible in the catch (for maximum engagement/compression of its o-ring seal) while still clearing the catch edge as it moves up and out of the catch.
 It is best to manually move the catch arm into this intermediate position and set the height using the bolts so that it just clears.
-* When the height is adjusted, use [SIZE wrenches]{Qty: 2, cat: tool} to tighten the two bolts against one another around the catch arm.
+* If you used the 1 1/4" bolt: Fully tighten the nut against the upper arm by gripping the nut with a [needle nose pliers]{Qty: 1, Cat: tool} and rotating the shaft.
+If you have a bicycle-style "cone wrench" (thin wrench) that is the proper tool, but you shouldn't be applying that much torque anyway, so the piliers works fine.
+* Check that the piston travels smoothly past the catch "shoulder" and the o-ring fully engages in the catch.
+Some binding is OK.

 ## Make-up internal plumbing/pneumatic connections. {pagestep}
 * Attach three [1/4"-28 inlet check valves](Parts.yaml#InlineCheckValve){Qty: 3} to three fluidic ports on the piston.
 You may wish to use some [thread locker compound]{Qty: some} to secure these.